Maressa Orzack

-Dr. Maressa Hecht Orzack (February 5, 1924 – November 10, 2010) was an American psychologist who was clinical associate in psychology at McLean Hospital; Coordinator of Behavior Therapy Affective Disease Program, also at McLean Hospital and assistant clinical professor of psychology, Department of Psychiatry at Harvard Medical School.
+Maressa Hecht Orzack (February 5, 1924 – November 10, 2010) was an American psychologist who was clinical associate in psychology at McLean Hospital; Coordinator of Behavior Therapy Affective Disease Program, also at McLean Hospital and assistant clinical professor of psychology, Department of Psychiatry at Harvard Medical School.
 She also held private practice at Newton Centre.

 Orzack's research included various forms of computer addiction, including Internet addiction and computer game addiction.
 Recently, her research has focused on the addictive nature of MMORPG games.

 Career

 Orzack studied at Columbia University, where she worked as an experimental psychologist.
 From there, in the late 1950s she worked with Agnes N. O'Connel on setting up a research arm at the Wisconsin Central Colony and Training School, under a job share arrangement.
 It is understood that her later work involved experience with impulse control disorders such as eating disorders and gambling addiction.
 Her research into computer addiction started at around 1994 while she was treating patients for gambling addiction and substance abuse at McLean Hospital.
 From discussions with her colleagues and patients referred to her, in 1996.
 Orzack went on to found and coordinate computer addiction services and a study centre at the hospital.
 When the clinic first opened Orzack would see at most two patients a week, but later expanded to dozens a week.
 After that time, Orzack expanded her research from online sex to computer gambling addiction, through to computer game addiction.